mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ## User Identifies a Column With a Foreign Key Constraint Applied
 ### The foreign key constraint is set to a single column
+- The user opens a table which contains columns with a foreign key constraint applied.
+- The user identifies the columns in two ways:
-- The user can see the referenced column from the column header.
+	- The user looks at the column header and sees the foreign key indicator.
+This indicator shows a key icon, and the referenced table and column next to it.
+  - The user looks at the column fields, and sees that values are added with a different styling, a tag-like element with a colored background.

 ### The foreign key constraint is set to multiple columns

 - The user can see the referenced column from the column header.
 ** NEED SOME INDICATOR **

 ## User Sees a Preview of the Linked Table in a Column With a Foreign Key Constraint Applied

 ## User Edits the Values of a Column With a Foreign Key Constraint Applied
 ### The field is empty